ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 > Col. R. Campbell (AI):<br>**In denial, you simply resort to looking for another, more convenient “truth” in order to make yourself feel better.**
 > Rose (AI):<br>**…Leaving behind in an instant the so-called “truth” you once embraced.**

-Once again, the AI demonstrate how people will gravitate to quote-unquote "truths" not because they are based entirely on empirical fact, but because they satisfy the instinctual need for structure and stability.
+Once again, the AIs demonstrate how people will gravitate to quote-unquote "truths" not because they are based entirely on empirical fact, but because they satisfy the instinctual need for structure and stability.

 For argument's sake, let's imagine somebody who has spent half their life advocating a belief that the earth was flat; that the government wants people to believe it is round for territorial reasons.